michaeluno/admin-page-framework/readme.txt

 = 3.1.7 =
 - Added the `github` custom field type that displays GitHub buttons.
+- Fixed an incompatibility issue of the `autocomplete` field type with WordPress 4.0 when `WP_DEBUG` is enabled.

 = 3.1.6 - 2014/09/08 =
 - Added the `stopped_sorting_fields` JavaScript hook for field type that supports sortable fields.